 - 1. No photos downloaded from the internet - 2.
 Photographer of photo cannot appear in photo exception Class 1001 - 3.
 Photos are to be in colour & non-panoramic unless otherwise specified. - 4.
 Photos must not be time delayed exception Class 1001 - 5.
 Digital photographs permitted no digital enhancement permitted. - 6.
 A photo can be entered in only one category. - 7.
 All photos must be appropriate for a family friendly display - 8.
-All pictures MUST be mounted on white Bristol board or cardstock with 1.3 cm (1/2") border. - 9.
+All photos must be no larger than 5" x 7", unless otherwise specified (EDIT.
+Note that this rule was not included in the previous version of this book.
+It was updated 04.29.24) - 9.
+All pictures MUST be mounted on white Bristol board or cardstock with 1.3 cm (1/2") border. - 10.
 Exhibits not adhering to the above rules will not be judged.